Forestry & Environmental Studies

 For information on the terminal master’s degrees offered by the Yale School of Forestry & Environmental Studies (the Master of Forestry, Master of Forest Science, Master of Environmental Management, and Master of Environmental Science degrees), visit the School’s website, http://environment.yale.edu, or contact Admissions Director, Yale School of Forestry & Environmental Studies, 195 Prospect Street, New Haven CT 06511.

 All Ph.D. students are required to take the following course in the fall term of their first year.
-For a complete list of F&ES courses, see the School of Forestry & Environmental Studies bulletin, available online at http://bulletin.yale.edu; and Online Course Information (OCI) at https://students.yale.edu/oci.
+For a complete list of F&ES courses, see the School of Forestry & Environmental Studies bulletin, available online at https://bulletin.yale.edu; and Yale Course Search at https://courses.yale.edu.